Washington State Driver’s License Hearing

 DUI License Hearing

-If the DOL officer finds that the police officer followed the law and that you were sufficiently intoxicated while driving a vehicle, you will have your license suspended.
+If the hearings officer finds that the police officer followed the law and that you were sufficiently intoxicated while driving a vehicle, you will have your license suspended.
 However, if your attorney can point out mistakes in the police investigation and evidence the DOL will not suspend your license.

 While you wait for your DOL hearing, your license will not be suspended unless there is another reason for the DOL to do so.
 You can check the status of your driver’s license with the DOL here.